 Femoropopliteal bypass graft may be done to:

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-The doctor will make a cut in the skin on the leg.
-Through this cut, the doctor will take out a vein that will be used to make the bypass.
-If the vein cannot be used, then an artificial vein is used.
+An incision will be made in the leg.
+The doctor will take out a vein.
+The vein will be used to make the bypass graft.
+If the vein cannot be used, an artificial vein is used.

-Next, an incision will be made in the groin to expose the femoral artery.
+Next, an incision will be made in the groin.
+It will expose the femoral artery.
 This is the artery in the thigh.
 The doctor will make another incision at the back of the knee to expose another artery.
 This is called the popliteal artery.

 The doctor will use clamps to block the flow of blood through these two arteries.
-One end of the new bypass vein will be stitched into the femoral artery, and the other end will be stitched into the popliteal artery.
-Once attached, blood will be passed through the graft to check for leaks.
-If leaks are found, the doctor will repair them.
+One end of the new bypass vein will be stitched into the femoral artery.
+The other end will be stitched into the popliteal artery.
+The doctor will check the graft for leaks and repair any.
 The clamps will then be removed.
 This will allow blood to flow through the graft to the lower leg.
-The doctor will use stitches to close the incisions.
+The incisions will be stitched.
+A bandage will be placed over the site.

-In some cases, a vein in the thigh will be used as a graft while left in place.
-This is called in situ.
-In this procedure, the valves inside the vein will be removed with a small scope and a small cutting tool.
+Sometimes a vein in the thigh is used as a graft while left in place.
+In this procedure, the valves inside the vein will be removed with a small scope and tool.
 The vein will then be attached to the arteries to form a graft.

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection such as:

-There are also steps you can take to reduce your chances of infection such as:
+There are also steps you can take to lower your risk of infection such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Heart Association